Alexa And Cortana Are Now BFFs As Amazon And Microsoft Integrate The Two Digital Assistants

-Almost a year after the two giant tech companies, Amazon and Microsoft, announced their plan for the two assistants, Alex and Cortana, to be able to communicate with each other, they have finally announced Wednesday that it’s now possible, reports CNBC.
+Almost a year after the two giant tech companies, Amazon and Microsoft, announced their plan for the two assistants, Alexa and Cortana, to be able to communicate with each other, they have finally announced Wednesday that it’s now possible, reports CNBC.
 The integration is now available as a preview to everyone in the U.S.

 The idea to team up the two digital assistants was intended to give them greater power as they compete with Apple’s Siri and Alphabet’s Google Assistant.
 With Alexa’s 45,000 programmed skills and Cortana’s more than 250, Apple’s Siri is now lacking in capabilities in comparison.